-AESA is dedicated to the students who are “outside the (bell) curve”.
+American Exceptional Students Association is a group of families dedicated to students who are “outside the curve.”
 Whether delayed or gifted, exceptional students need support beyond that of neurotypical children.
-We are a 501(c)3 nonprofit organization focused on providing resources and training to parents of exceptional children.
+We are a 501c3 nonprofit organization focused on providing resources and training to parents of exceptional children.

 AESA is dedicated to helping parents of children with special needs navigate the public/charter school system.
 If you feel your child has a learning difficulty and is registered in a district public school, or a charter public school, we can help you by explaining the 504/IEP process.
 If the school denies services, we can guide you in your options.
 If your child currently receives services, we can help you to make sure the school complies with federal and state special education law.
 If necessary, we offer the REED Scholarship to families to defer the costs of special education legal fees.